Get to grips with PowerPoint’s built-in 3D objects to bring your presentation to life.

 How to insert 3D objects into PowerPoint

-3. Under Product Information, choose Update Options > Update Now.
+3. Under Product Information, choose Update Options and Update Now

-5. Close and then re-open PowerPoint, and you should now see 3D Models on the Insert tab of the ribbon.
+5. Close, and then re-open, PowerPoint and you should now see 3D Models under the Insert tab in your top ribbon

 - Filmbox Format – *.fbx files